 How long can bees live trapped in a wall?

+Let’s look more deeply into this whole process, how this happens, which bees can be more harmful, the living habits of honey bees and other bee species that may become trapped indoors, their life spans, and methods to identify infestations.
 We’ll explore various aspects such as nesting habits, swarm behavior, and the life span of different types of bees.
 Additionally, we will discuss how to identify signs of infestation and possible food sources for these trapped bees.

 Honey bees live inside a wall where they have created a queen cell.
 Uploaded by Emma Jane